...

 With this marketing campaign, the brand raised awareness about its secondhand division and demonstrated its attention to ecology.

-The other possible spin on marketing to singles is to ditch the February 14th for… February 15th!
+The other possible spin on marketing to singles is to ditch February 14th for… February 15th!
 That’s right, the day after Valentine’s Day became an unofficial Singles Awareness Day.
 Those who celebrate it enjoy their single status and spend time with their friends instead of partners.
 If your audience is mostly single, you can center your promotions around February 15th.

 A screenshot of a post from Wendy's Instagram profile with a Singles Awareness Day message